• Skip to main content

 When to visit New Zealand

-Despite being just a few hours from Australia by plane, New Zealand boasts a mostly temperate climate with four distinct seasons and all of the “fun” weather swings that go along with.
-Kiwis often joke that you can experience all four seasons in one day in New Zealand; it’s not so far off the truth!
+Although “close” to Australia, weather in New Zealand is nothing like its neighbour’s.
+New Zealand boasts a temperate climate.
+It features four distinct seasons and all the “fun” weather swings that go along with.
+Kiwis often joke that you can experience all four seasons in one day in New Zealand.
+It’s not far off the truth!

 Aoraki Mount Cook in New Zealand

 Choosing the best time to visit New Zealand depends on what you’re planning to do.
 For most travellers, the summer months between December and February present the best weather the country has to offer.
-This, of course, also brings thicker tourist crowds, higher prices, and strained availability in the New Zealand’s most popular destinations.
+This, of course, also brings thicker tourist crowds.
+With it, you’ll also face higher prices and strained availability in New Zealand’s most popular destinations.

 Spring (March to May) and Autumn (September to August) are also fantastic times to go to New Zealand.
-In each of these seasons, you’ll avoid the heavy summer crowds while still experiencing enjoyable temperatures.
+In these seasons, still experiencing enjoyable temperatures.
+You’ll also avoid the heavy summer crowds.

-It’s nearly impossible to pinpoint exactly what you’ll find when travelling in New Zealand.
-One thing’s for certain: For experiencing nature, this is one of the finest destinations on the planet!
+It’s impossible to pinpoint what you’ll find when travelling in New Zealand.
+One thing’s certain: For experiencing nature, New Zealand is one of the finest destinations on the planet.

 Milford Sound in New Zealand

-While South Island—with its fjords, glaciers, lakes, and mountains—gets most of the attention, the scenes of North Island are as unique and enchanting.
-Whether you’re looking to walk through volcanic landscapes, relax to fine glass of wine in an pristine vineyard, paddle along ragged coastlines in a sea-kayak or tramp (the Kiwi term for hiking) through the most divine mountainscapes on earth, have at it in one of the these top New Zealand travel destinations…
+With its fjords, glaciers, lakes, and mountains, South Island gets much of the attention.
+But the scenes of North Island are as unique and enchanting.
+Visiting New Zealand, you can walk through otherworldly volcanic landscapes.
+You can relax to a fine glass of wine in a picture-perfect vineyard.
+You can paddle along ragged coastlines in a sea-kayak.
+Or you can tramp (the Kiwi term for hiking) through the most divine mountainscapes on earth.
+Whatever you’re looking for, have at it in one of the these top New Zealand travel destinations.

 Auckland

 Few cities in the world can stake claim to a more beautiful piece of real estate than Auckland.
-Wedged on an isthmus between the Tasman Sea, South Pacific Ocean and a liberal sprinkling of volcanic mountains, the views from every corner of New Zealand’s biggest city are nothing short of spectacular.
+New Zealand’s biggest city is wedged on an isthmus between the Tasman Sea and South Pacific Ocean.
+(With a liberal sprinkling of volcanic mountains thrown in.)
+The views from every corner of Auckland are nothing short of spectacular.

 Auckland, New Zealand

-While many travellers set their sights elsewhere in New Zealand (and, perhaps, with good conscience), Auckland isn’t a city you’ll want to miss either.
-It’s a superb base for tackling some of North Island’s finest scenery—whether it’s lush rainforests, sea-swept beaches, bubbling geothermal parks or small family-run wineries.
+Many travellers set their sights elsewhere in New Zealand.
+(And, perhaps, with good conscience).
+But Auckland isn’t a city you’ll want to miss either.
+It’s a superb base for tackling some of North Island’s finest scenery.
+The Auckland area is full of lush rainforests and sea-swept beaches.
+Not far away, you’ll even find bubbling geothermal parks and boutique family-run wineries.

 Ready to plan your trip to Auckland?
 Here are a few travel resources…